Gh0stAn0n/craper/README.md

 Update 2.0.0 allow the user to search for symbols inside the query.

-If C++ was searched before, it would have interfered with the URL, causing it to give false-positives
+If C++ was searched before, it would have interfered with the URL, causing it to give false-positives.

 The allowed symbols in the current shraper version are: #, *, +, -